gajabaar/gajabaar/about.markdown

 sidebar_link: true
 ---

-The following is a sample starter curriculum for mentees who do not have prior exposure to cybersecurity.
-The schedule will be adapted to reflect individual mentee's experiences and goals.
+The following is a sample starter curriculum for participants who do not have prior exposure to cybersecurity.
+The schedule will be adapted to reflect individual's experiences and goals.

 <p class="message">
 A week-by-week basis breakdown of the program